-Wind turbine foundations represent permanent excavation and the primary mitigation measure is to locate the wind turbines to avoid the areas of deepest peat, thereby reducing excavated volumes.
+Wind turbine foundations represent permanent excavation and the primary good practice measure is to locate the wind turbines to avoid the areas of deepest peat, thereby reducing excavated volumes.

-All turbine locations for the proposed Development are located on peat/peaty soils, with an average peat/peaty soil depth of 0.66m, ranging from 0.0 m to 2.28 m.
+All turbine locations for the proposed Development are located on peat/peaty soils, with an average peat/peaty soil depth of 0.57m, ranging from 0.06m to 0.92m.

-4.2 Crane Hardstandings, Substation and Compounds
+4.2 Crane Hardstandings and Temporary Compounds

-In relation to crane hardstanding, guidance is to avoid their full reinstatement post-construction, given the likelihood of re-use for maintenance activities associated with the wind turbines.

-The following good practice guidance applies:
+In relation to crane hardstanding, guidance is to avoid their full reinstatement post-construction, given the likelihood of re-use for maintenance activities associated with the wind turbines (eg to replace a turbine blade).
+In relation to temporary compounds, the following good practice guidance applies: